Christmas in Las Vegas

 *Las Vegas Motor Speedway Glittering Lights

 This drive thru light show is one of the biggest holiday events in the state, featuring millions of colorful lights and displays.
-Quite pricey at 20 bucks, although worth it if you are looking for more holiday activities to add to your itinerary.
+Quite pricey, although worth it if you are looking for more holiday activities to add to your itinerary.
 My advice: check out the freebies first, then save the Motor Speedway as an extra backup.
+I am personally not a fan of drive-thru shows – big waste of money in my opinion.

 *Special Holiday shows